RahmanYazid/hyprland-keyboard-macro/README.md

 ## Disclaimer

 This script simulates real keyboard input at the system level.
 Use it responsibly — some applications/games prohibit the use of macros/auto-key tools and may apply penalties according to their own policies.

-## License

-MIT License — free to use, modify, and redistribute.